carpentries-incubator/shell-extras/_episodes/02-ssh.md

 Password: ********
 ~~~
 {: .bash}

 ~~~
     ls: cannot access /home/vlad/.ssh: No such file or directory
 ~~~
 {: .output}

 Oh dear!
-We should create the directory; and check that it's there (Note: two commands, seperated by a semi colon)
+We should create the directory; and check that it's there
+(Note: two commands, seperated by a semicolon)

 ~~~
 $ ssh vlad@comet "mkdir ~/.ssh; ls -ld ~/.ssh"
 Password: ********
 ~~~
 {: .bash}

 ~~~
     drwxr-xr-x 2 vlad vlad 512 Jan 01 09:09 /home/vlad/.ssh
 ~~~